mocaccinoOS/website/content/en/docs/donate.md

 Become a donor today.

-If you want to help us, but you cannot contribute to code, you can still buy us a coffee, or just donate a little bit of your HW power.
+If you want to help us, but you cannot contribute to code, you can still buy us a coffee, or just donate a little bit of your hardware power.

 As a small open source project, know that every dollar will have an immense impact on our ability to continue working towards our mission.

 Your support means the world to us :)

-You can donate by going to our [Patreon](https://www.patreon.com/mocaccinoos?fan_landing=true) page or if you prefer cryptocurrencies, we accepts donations to the following XMR wallet: `84AsfE73Cy7hAYKy7PN8N8D3fh39JzXyLjaiYpgXm3NrJHH7cTPxUJSgsdFiSL6mwE9MKpvrYJQoaTxRG6sJX6aBRpr45dc`.
+You can donate by going to our [Patreon](https://www.patreon.com/mocaccinoos?fan_landing=true) page, or if you prefer cryptocurrencies, we accept donations to the following XMR wallet: `84AsfE73Cy7hAYKy7PN8N8D3fh39JzXyLjaiYpgXm3NrJHH7cTPxUJSgsdFiSL6mwE9MKpvrYJQoaTxRG6sJX6aBRpr45dc`.

 <a href="https://www.patreon.com/bePatron?u=11620572" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>